EISK/eisk.webapi.docs/content/docs/application-development/handson-walkthrough-create-service.md

 EISK by default provides a simple use case to perform CRUD operation in an employee table in [Domain Driven Development](https://en.wikipedia.org/wiki/Domain-driven_design) fashion.

-The Swagger UI shows enables accessing the "Employees" api different http verbs (get, post, put, delete etc) and perform data operations in database encapculated with Entity Framework.
+The Swagger UI enables accessing the "Employees" api different http verbs (get, post, put, delete etc) and perform data operations in database encapculated with Entity Framework.

 Invoke the 'Get' call as available in the first options, by considering the following steps: